Original Sound Quality

-Original Sound Quality (OSQ) is an audio file format developed in 2002 by Steinberg Media Technologies GmbH and implemented e.g. in their audio editing software Wavelab 4 (and following releases) for lossless audio data compression.
+Original Sound Quality (OSQ) is an audio file format.
+OSQ was developed in 2002 by Steinberg Media Technologies GmbH and implemented e.g. in their audio editing software Wavelab 4 (and following releases) for lossless audio data compression.

 In combination with good source material this format allows compression rates up to 50%.
 Because of that it is not comparable to other audio formats like MP3, which reach compression rates up to 90% because of their lossy compression algorithms.
-Therefore, OSQ is used rather for archiving then for daily use.
+Therefore, OSQ is used rather for archiving than for daily use.

-When using this format it is important to know that OSQ is a proprietary format developed by Steinberg that is generally speaking not supported by other audio software tools.
+OSQ is a proprietary format developed by Steinberg that is generally speaking not supported by other audio software tools.
 A possible alternative to OSQ might be the free codec FLAC.